-Use the databases listed on this page to find relevant information on topics in pharmacy.
+Use the resources listed on this page to find relevant information on topics in pharmacology.
 They will give you access to both primary and secondary sources of information.

 These are the major resources for finding literature and information in Pharmacy.